 Want to learn to create beautiful works of art with poise and grace?
 Let's dive into the rich history of Japanese calligraphy...

-Shodo was introduced in Japan as early as 600 CE, when Japanese aristocracy made learning the intricate discipline part of the education of young royal members.
-As the art form developed on the island, characteristics unique to Japanese culture surfaced and replaced some of the traditional Chinese elements.
+It may surprise you to learn that Japanese calligraphy actually calls another country its birthplace: China!
+Shodo was introduced in Japan as early as the 6th century, when the Japanese aristocracy decided that the delicate yet disciplined art form should become a part of the education of young royal members.
+As the practice developed, characteristics unique to Japanese culture surfaced and replaced some of the traditional Chinese elements.

-• Shodo Paper, or Hanshi.
-Though there are multiple ways to create paper for shodo, the most common method is washi, or hand-molded Japanese paper.
+• Shodo Paper, or Hanshi: though there are multiple ways to create paper for shodo, the most common method is washi, or hand-molded Japanese paper.
 Unlike paper used for Chinese calligraphy, this type of hanshi is very thin and does not soak up as much ink.

 After gaining an appreciation for the tools necessary in shodo, it is also helpful to explore the unique skills or values required when it comes to practising calligraphy.
 You may find that as you gain access to this skill set, you'll enjoy a range of cognitive and emotional benefits as well!